#1 in Sleep Product Research

 Learn how owner satisfaction is determined.

-The Leesa mattress appears to have somewhat worse durability / longevity than its main competitors.
-Reports of sagging, loss of support, and the development of body impressions are not uncommon.
-This may be due to its top layer, a different material / design than that used by main competitors.
-The Leesa, nevertheless, likely performs no worse than the average mattress on this issue.
+The Leesa mattress appears to have at least slightly worse durability / longevity than most of its main competitors.
+Reports of sagging, loss of support / excessive softening, and the development of body impressions are not uncommon.
+This may be due to its top layer.
+Leesa, nevertheless, likely performs similar to the average mattress on this issue.

 About 8% of Leesa owners – especially side sleepers – need to add a topper to the mattress to lessen firmness.
 This rate is similar to that of main competitors and all mattresses overall.

-At least 6% of Leesa owners report a significant, enduring unpleasant initial odor.
+At least 12% of Leesa owners report an enduring unpleasant initial odor.
+Reports of the problem have increased in recent months.
 (General analysis: mattress off gassing.)

 Leesa performs better than the average mattress company and about equal to its main competitors as a group based on warranty coverage, customer service, return policy, access to customer reviews, integrity of customer reviews, time in business, marketing accuracy, specifications disclosure, and BBB ratings.

 Owner experience data suggests that the Leesa is medium-firm (after break in) on average.
 In other words, on a 1 to 10 scale with 1 being very soft and 10 being very firm, Leesa is on average regarded as a 6.5.

 Leesa's firmness level suits most owners, but not all.
 Beyond break in about 9% of owners find it too firm and about 3% find it too soft.
 About an additional 12% find the firmness to be acceptable but not ideal.

 The table below evaluates the Leesa mattress for person size and sleep position.
 It shows what tends to be true for Leesa owners; your own personal evaluation may differ.